Underwater Navigation & Robotics

 What are the current challenges facing commercial subsea operators?

 Mounting pressure from multiple sectors in response to climate change and the need for increased conservation is dramatically altering the way that we interact with the oceans.
-There is a major push towards reducing vessel size and crew numbers at sea and to accelerate operations so that off-shore time is minimised.
+There is a major push towards reducing vessel size and crew numbers at sea and to accelerate operations so that off-shore time is minimized.
 This is being driven by not only third-party clients of subsea services, but operators themselves to reduce costs and carbon emissions.

 Emerging technologies for autonomous water-based vehicles are driving a new approach to off-shore surveys, inspection and data collection.
 Small-scale electrically powered AUV and UAV are delivering massive reductions in vessel costs and traditional diesel engine emissions through super-fast deployment, superior mobility and speed.
 The adoption of complex AI and high-performance navigation systems and other sensing technologies in conjunction with these vehicles is providing greater scope for subsea operations without the previous massive capital expenditure, required skill sets and logistics.